Ever wondered how to start your own business in Australia?

 Find your space

-Register for an Australian Business Number (ABN)
+Create an account to obtain an Australian Business Number (ABN)

 Build a digital and social media presence

 Creating a positive presence on the internet is essential for the success of any small business.
 Your website serves as the initial point of contact with customers and is an important factor in determining the trustworthiness of your company.
 Your website not only gives potential customers information about the services you offer but also helps to establish their perception of your brand.

 To have a successful home-based small business in today's digital age, where 79 percent of Australians own smartphones and 81 percent of consumers conduct product research online before making a purchase, having a digital presence is absolutely necessary.
 In Australia, this percentage stands at 79 percent.
 In addition, the majority of proprietors of small businesses are taken aback when they learn that the cost of maintaining a website is surprisingly low.